Asynchronous queries and DTOs (sample WebAPI application)¶

 }

-Let us note the async keyword in the declaration and the Task return type, along with the await instruction in the body.
+instruction in the body.
 Together, these are called async-await.
 Let us make sense of all these:

-1. The method returns a list of Cart instances, that is, IEnumerable<Cart>;
+- The method returns a list of

-3. And this whole thing is wrapped in a Task.
+.
 This one is due to the asynchronous behavior.

-Although this seems complicated, every part of this is for a different reason.
-Let us examine the asynchronous behavior: the Task type, and the await keyword.
+keyword.
 This definition of the method yields a so-called promise (some languages use this terminology) that represents the result of a task that will be completed in the future.

-Why do we need this?
-Because this makes the execution of the controller method asynchronous.
-When the execution arrives at an await keyword, the thread that processes the request, will stop further processing of this query and will start processing a new query instead.
-Ok, but again, why?
-Because we know that the operation "behind" the await will take time: it has to go to the database and fetch data from there.
+will take time: it has to go to the database and fetch data from there.
 If the thread stopped here to wait for the result, it would be wasting resources.
 Instead of having the thread wait for the result, the task is handed off to a system in the background (the operating system and the .NET asynchronous I/O subsystem - will not go into details here), and we request notification when the results are available.
 Once this happens (the results from the database are, in fact, ready), the processing of the query will continue.

 In other words, the threads used by our application will always do useful work instead of waiting (or being suspended due to waiting).
 Consequently, this means that serving the HTTP requests need fewer operating system threads, therefore making better use of available computational resources.

-The previous method can be simplified in syntax by getting rid of the local variable and returning the Task directly.
-Functionally, this implementation works (almost) identically, but the one above makes the explanation easier.
+The previous method can be simplified in syntax by getting rid of the local variable and returning the Task

 [HttpGet]